torkian/slurm-abaqus/README.md

 2. Prepare the submission script, which is the script that is submitted to the Slurm scheduler in order to run the Abaqus job.
 This repository provides the script <i>job.sh</i> as an example.

-Because the Abaqus job results in many output files, a new directory is created in the <i>job.sh</i> script in order to organize the output files into one central location.
+Because the Abaqus job results in many output files, a new directory is created in /data to store the output data in.
+As well, a new directory is created in /local to run the job in, which is removed at the end of the job.

 3. Submit the job using
         `sbatch job.sh`